AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 # Test actions

-Actions in the MFTF allow you to automate different scenarios of Magento user's actions.
+Actions in the Functional Testing Framework allow you to automate different scenarios of Adobe Commerce or Magento Open Source user's actions.
 They are mostly XML implementations of [Codeception actions](https://codeception.com/docs/modules/WebDriver#Actions).
 Some actions drive browser elements, while others use REST APIs.